data301-2021-summer2/project-group8-project/README.md

 ## Team Members

 - Ahmad Raza Jamal: Fifth year computer science major with passion for front-end and design
-- Maruf Zubery: one sentence about you!
+- Maruf Zubery: Fifth year manufacturing engineering with a passion for travelling, drone cinematography and coding on the side.

 ## References